 Common faults include; intake air leaks, erratic idle, vacuum faults, heater valve/heater dash temp sensor failure, power steering pipe leak, inner sill corrosion, fuel and brake pipe corrosion.

-Routine maintenance should include an annual oil and oil filter change, major service every 12,000 miles including spark plugs, cambelt change every four years.
-Regular running/driving of a this model has proven key to defending against niggling faults.
+Essential maintenance should include an annual oil and oil filter change, major service every 12,000 miles including spark plugs, cambelt change every four years (5 years at the very most regardless of mileage!).
+Regular running and driving of this model has proven key to defending against niggling faults.

-Braunton Engineering have two technicians who are intimate with the twenty-eight, having owned and rebuilt the cars over the last seventeen years, they offer a swift diagnosis to familiar faults, with cost-effective solutions.
-Servicing includes Porsche OE parts and Mobil oil - follows the factory schedule.
+Braunton Engineering have two technicians who are intimate with the twenty-eight, having owned and rebuilt the cars over the last eighteen years, they offer a swift diagnosis to familiar faults, with cost-effective solutions.

 Cambelt change on a S4 - Braunton Engineering spend time to make a good job of the cambelt & water pump change.
 This work includes the tensioner strip down and rebuild (including cleaning the bi-metal washers individually and replacing them in the correct order, with new tensioner seals, clamps, gasket, oil etc).
 The tensioner arm receives new nylon bushes, new tensioner bearing and crucially a new bolt on which the tensioner bearing sits, circlip, a new idler bearing, new electrical wire on tensioner arm and cambelt cover electrical connector, plus a 'Gates' brand Cambelt - the OE belt.
 Water pump and gasket if required.
 The two lower bearing guides on a S4 are inspected for wear and replaced as required.